Ukraine will probably get access to blast site, says Polish official

-WARSAW, Nov 17 (Reuters) - Ukraine is likely to get access to the site in southeastern Poland where a missile killed two people, the Polish president's top foreign policy advisor said on Thursday, after Kyiv demanded access to the scene of the blast.
+PRZEWODOW, Poland/WARSAW, Nov 17 (Reuters) - Ukraine is likely to get the access it has demanded to the site in southeastern Poland where a missile killed two people, the Polish president's top foreign policy advisor said on Thursday.

+Warsaw says evidence from the scene points to the explosion being caused by a Ukrainian air defence missile that went astray, something Kyiv denies saying it has evidence of a "Russian trace" in the blast.

 Polish President Andrzej Duda said on Wednesday that access to the site of the explosion would require the agreement of both countries leading the investigation, Poland and the United States.

-Warsaw says the explosion was most likely caused by a Ukrainian air defence missile that went astray, something Kyiv denies.

-"A Polish-American investigating team is on site," Jakub Kumoch told private broadcaster TVN 24.
+"A Polish-American investigating team is on site," Duda's adviser Jakub Kumoch told private broadcaster TVN 24.

 "The Ukrainians asked for access to the site of the investigation.
 If both parties agree, and as far as I know there will be no objection from the American side, such access could be obtained soon."